Which really is the world’s oldest angling club?

 Peckham hosted the Peckham Perseverance Angling Club and the Peckham Brothers.
 And yes, you guessed it, there is indeed a reference to a club called the Rodney, although where precisely in London it was based is unclear.
 More likely than not, it was at a hostelry of that name.
 The oldest angling clubs that I am aware of that were or still remain based in the capital are The True Waltonians Society, named of course after Izaac Walton and founded in 1830.
 The True Waltonians Society rented fishing rights from the Grand Junction Canal Company in the Rickmansworth area and we have on file an old agreement dated 12 January 1898 to that effect.
 The Piscatorial Society founded in 1836 still flourishes to this day and employs a team of four fisheries staff to manage their fisheries.

-At one stage, I had believed that the Northampton Nene Angling Club might be the oldest club in the UK, if not the world.
+At one stage, I had believed that one of our most pro-active Lets Fish clubs the Northampton Nene Angling Club might be the oldest club in the UK, if not the world.
 For club president Ron Collins has once shown me an old article indicating the club controlling fishing rights by around 1856.
 My patch also included the Lee Navigation and before long I encountered the Amwell Magna Fishery.
 I then discovered that this club had been founded way back in 1831.
-To the best of my knowledge they are the oldest club in England who have continually fished the same original water.
-Other clubs founded pre 1860 include the Aire Fishing Club, Carlisle Angling Association, Derwent Anglers Club, Eaton Fishing Club, Grassington, Threshfield and Linton Angling Clubs, the Upper Exe Fishing Association, Rochdale Walton Angling Club and Ryedale Angling Club.
+To the best of our knowledge they are the oldest club in England who have continually fished the same original water.
+Other clubs founded pre 1860 include the Aire Fishing Club, Carlisle Angling Association, Derwent Anglers Club, Eaton Fishing Club, Grassington, Threshfield and Linton Angling Clubs, the Upper Exe Fishing Association, Rochdale Waltonians Angling Club and Ryedale Angling Club.

 The Ellem Fishing Club was founded in 1829 and whilst their claim to be the worlds’ oldest fishing club isn’t totally accurate, they will surely be Scotland’s oldest fishing clubs.
 They even have a museum at Paxton House, opened in 2007, dedicated to their history.
 It’s on my list of places to visit the next time I venture north of the border.